Last updated 23rd April, 2025

 The first and most obvious cost factor to consider is the size of the septic tank.

-This will have a direct effect on the cost, but it is a false economy to install a septic tank which is too small, as this will just need emptying more often and will end up costing as much, if not more, than a larger septic tank.
+This will have a direct effect on the septic tank installation cost, but it is a false economy to install a tank that is too small, as this will just need emptying more often and will end up costing as much, if not more, than a larger septic tank.

-You need to remember that septic tanks are not just used for sewage, they also take "grey water" from the washing machines, sinks, showers and dishwashers too.
+You need to remember that septic tanks are not just used for sewage, they also take "grey water" from the washing machines, sinks, showers and dishwashers as well.

 In fact, all the wastewater from your home will be draining into a septic tank so you need to ensure the tank has adequate capacity.